enyojs/ares-project/hermes/README.md

 	If the `url` references a file which does not exist the `alternateUrl` is used.

 * can define a `prefixToRemove`.
 This prefix must correspond to one or several directory level that must be removed.
+* can define a `prefixToAdd`.
+This prefix defines a folder (it can be a path of nested folders, like `another/path/to`) to be prepended to the root of the ZIP archive
 * can define in the array `excluded` a list of files or directories to be excluded when the zip file is extracted.

 ### Protocol